LuisEduardoAngulo/BN-software-review-in-R/README.md

 # Bayesian Network Learning
 ---

 The learning process can be split into two tasks, namely: structure learning and parameter learning.
-In the following subsection, you will find the built tables for each particular task.
+In the following subsection, it is possible to find the built tables for each particular task.
+These tables can be seen as an inventory of the methods, algorithms, approaches and others, implemented in the analyzed packages.

 ### Stucture learning